A brave Air Cadet from 487 (Kingstanding and Perry Barr) Squadron Air Training Corps used his first aid skills to help save the life of a young girl.

 These skills are critical to the core value of first aid in preserving life and are an invaluable skill to have.
 Officer in Command for 487 Squadron, Warrant Officer Stephen Taylor RAFAC, commented:

 “First Aid for our younger cadets is a vital skill, not only as part of the Air Cadets, but in life.

 “It is a virtual life-saving skill and can be called upon at any time.
 Its aim is to preserve life and doing what is morally right, and I encourage all of our cadets to take part in First Aid.

 “Cadet Allen is new to the Air Cadets and only completed his training just prior to Face to Face training ending.
 I was very happy to hear Cadet Allen was able to put the skills he was taught to good use and that his efforts have saved the life of another person.

 “It takes great personal strength and courage to step into a situation and deal with it, especially when it is a child.
 Well done Cadet Allen”.

-To find out more about 487 (Kingstanding and Perry Barr) Squadron Air Cadets visit their web page here.
-The unit also have lots of news and photos of their activities on their social media channels, so make sure you check them out!
+Find out more about 487 (Kingstanding and Perry Barr) Squadron Air Cadets The unit also have lots of news and photos of their activities on their social media channels, so make sure you check them out!